hringbauer/hapROH/README.md

 ## Running the HMM

-### Running Modes:
-cython=
-0: Python Fwd/Bwd Algorithm
-1: Full Cython Algorithm
-2: Optimized Cython Algorithm (linear Nr. references, full Linkage Map Model)

 ### Produce C extension
 In order to run the code, you need to build the C extension that implements the forward/backward pass.

-If you do not install hapROH via PIP (which automatically installs the C extensions) or wish to use the development version (from github), you have to compile the C extension yourself.
+If you do not install hapROH via PIP (which automatically installs the C extensions) and use the development version (from github), you have to compile the C extension yourself.
 You can do this via:

 Switch to the C folder and build the extensions via: